 State Laws Mandating or Allowing Child Sexual Abuse Prevention Education in Schools

-To date twenty-seven (27) states and D.C. have passed legislation mandating instruction within schools on child sexual abuse awareness and prevention.
+To date twenty-eight (28) states and D.C. have passed legislation mandating instruction within schools on child sexual abuse awareness and prevention.
 Eight (8) states have passed legislation allowing or recommending this kind of instruction, though school districts in these states may not actually be implementing the training due to lack of follow up by state agencies or lack of school resources at the community or district level.
-Fifteen (15) states have no laws in place as of November 16, 2021.
+Fourteen (14) states have no laws in place as of January 2023.
 Of these, some states’ previous attempts to introduce or pass the legislation have failed; in a few states, no bills have ever been introduced to address the issue.